Explore the estate at Greys Court

 Set in the rolling hills of the Chilterns, the estate grounds are full of glorious wooded parkland and rambling walks ready for you to explore.

-Changes to the route of Sir Felix's Gentle Walk
+Sir Felix's Gentle Walk

 To start Sir Felix's Gentle Walk visitors will have to check in at Visitor Reception first where they can be shown the new route to it, which starts by going to the top lawn and heading down the grass area next to the walled gardens.

 Greys estate walk

 Enjoy this 3km walk following the red arrows through the farmland and beech woods.
 Thanks to the wonderful work of the Chiltern Society this walk is now stile-free.
 The paths are uneven and may be muddy depending on the weather.